 When I first started learning HTML I remember the delight I had after applying only a little markup and seeing the results after reloading.
 Even as new techniques were developed to manipulate the page, elements being created and then falling out of usage, and other ways of representing tags emerging, the platform’s ability to organize a large amount of content in a friendly way remains a key feature.
 With Web Components now, designers and developers are given a unified way to create and consume new HTML.

-A unified way to share is presenting itself as well after industry favored ES6 modules over HTML imports (similar functionality is being rethought) and an NPM packaged frontend has shown itself more appealing.
-Polymer has moved in this direction also.
-Templates are now fairly ubiquitious and the main API’s used to build modern Web Components continue to ship to production, with Microsoft Edge being the last major browser in the evergreen Web that will complete the basic building blocks for the platform once development has finished.
+Their viability on the evergreen Web increased when a unified way to share presented itself after industry favored ES6 modules over HTML imports (similar functionality is being rethought) and an NPM packaged frontend showed itself more appealing.
+Polymer moved in this direction also.
+Templates are now fairly ubiquitous, and the main API used to build modern Web Components has shipped to production.

 So what is a modern Web Component?